What is RAS?

 What is a Building Energy Rating (BER) Certificate?

 A Building Energy Rating (BER) Certificate is an indication of the energy performance of a home.
-The rating is similar to the energy label on your fridge and is denoted on scale of A to G, with A1 being the most energy efficient and G being the least energy efficient.
+The rating is similar to the energy label on your fridge and is denoted on a scale of A to G, with A1 being the most energy efficient and G being the least energy efficient, a full breakdown of the scale is also available.
 A BER is accompanied by an Advisory Report, which identifies how you might improve the energy performance of your property.

 BER assessments are completed by registered BER Assessors who have been trained under the National Framework of Qualifications, passed the The Sustainable Energy Authority of Ireland (SEAI) BER Assessor exam and have registered with The Sustainable Energy Authority of Ireland.